Integer triangle: Integer triangles with one angle with a given rational cosine

 where p and q are any coprime positive integers such that p > qk.
+All primitive solutions can be obtained by dividing a, b, and c by their greatest common divisor.

 Integer triangles with a 60° angle (angles in arithmetic progression)

 All integer triangles with a 60° angle have their angles in an arithmetic progression.
 All such triangles are proportional to:

 with coprime integers m, n and 1 ≤ n ≤ m or 3m ≤ n.
 From here, all primitive solutions can be obtained by dividing a, b, and c by their greatest common divisor.